The Stormwater Program in the

 Recent News:

-- Reissued Stormwater Construction General Permit was adopted by State Water Board on September 8, 2022 - the new requirements, including Total Maximum Daily Load, will become effective on September 1, 2023.
+- NEW!
+Reissued Stormwater Construction General Permit was adopted by State Water Board on September 8, 2022 - the new requirements, including Total Maximum Daily Load, will become effective on September 1, 2023.

-NPDES Construction Stormwater General Permit Reissuance | California State Water Resources Control Board - Regional Water Board Stormwater Unit will host a public workshop about the Reissued Stormwater Construction General Permit
+NPDES Construction Stormwater General Permit Reissuance | California State Water Resources Control Board - Senate Bill 205 - Business License Requirements

 - A future look-up tool will be available on SMARTS to determine if a Discharger’s corresponding watershed is subject to TMDLs.